carVertical

 Audi's ambition to create a competitive supercar was applauded by many, as it brought something very different to the manufacturer’s roster.

 Although ordinary supercar owners require drama and other silly things, the Audi R8 is also a vehicle for grownups.
-The design, the power, and the engine sound are among the strengths of the second-generation Audi R8.
+The design, power, and engine sound are among the strengths of the second-generation Audi R8, but also, it doesn’t suffer from the usual supercar fragility.

 Source: Alexandre Prevot / Flickr